Interfaces for generic types of radios

 - Remote use where a dispatcher at one location wants to talk to radio users at different locations, for example a taxi company with base stations in several towns.

-- CrossPatch between one radio system and other systems, like analogue, IDAS, DMR, Tetra or MPT, when the radios are at different sites.
+- CrossPatch between one radio system and other systems, like analogue, IDAS, DMR, Tetra, Wave or PoC, when the radios are at different sites.

 - At a large system where the operators have both radios with a fixed talkgroup and radios with full function.
 With the universal interfaces the most used talkgroups can all be monitored in parallel.